vectorialy/vectorialy/README.md

-## Hi there 👋
+## Hi, I'm Victoria 👋

 My name is Victoria, you can also call me Vic.

-🔭 I’m currently working on applications of Earth Observation data for climate adaptation.
+🔭 I’m a research scientist and engineer in NASA Earth Action.
+I work on getting Earth Observation satellite data into the hands of communities for climate adaptation and decision making.

 <!--
 **vectorialy/vectorialy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.